Isreal-Oparanti/Lancepoint_/README.md

 ## 📌 Overview

-The Lancepoint allows clients to publish jobs with locked funds held in a PDA-controlled escrow vault.
+Lancepoint allows clients to publish jobs with locked funds held in a PDA-controlled escrow vault.
 Freelancers can apply with a resume link, and once approved, they submit their work directly through the program.
-Every action — posting jobs, approving applications, submitting work, releasing payment, or cancelling — is validated and enforced on-chain.
+Every action posting jobs, approving applications, submitting work, releasing payment, or cancelling is validated and enforced on-chain.
 This eliminates middlemen and guarantees safety for both clients and freelancers.

 ## ⚙️ Core Features